int128/datadog-actions-metrics/README.md

 ### Filter metrics

-If `metrics-filter` is set, this action sends the metrics filtered by the glob patterns.
+If `metrics-patterns` is set, this action sends the metrics filtered by the glob patterns.
 The glob specification is same as [the filters of workflow](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#using-filters).

 To include the specific metrics,